penguins-eggs/get-eggs/README.md

 * `sudo ./get-eggs.sh`
 or
 * `sudo bash get-eggs.sh`
-4.Finally check and use it:
+4. Finally check and use it:
 sudo eggs status

 # Fork it!